 Before enrolling, students typically identify one or two faculty with whom they want to study.
 Independent research begins early in the program, which is designed to prepare students for careers in research and higher education.
 Each student develops a program of preparation based on close mentoring by a thesis committee.
-Until thesis writing begins, students participate in the EEB graduate seminar taught by a pair of faculty members who bring different perspectives to classical and current literature in ecology and evolutionary biology.
+Students are also required to take at least three graduate seminars that cover current topics in individual faculty members' areas of expertise.
+Students participate in the EEB graduate seminar taught by a pair of faculty members who bring different perspectives to classical and current literature in ecology and evolutionary biology.
 Weekly colloquia give students contact with visiting scientists from a wide variety of disciplines.

 Ph.D.: Take three EEB graduate seminar courses, maintain a course record in good standing according to the regulations of the Graduate School, pass an oral qualifying exam at the end of year two, defend a thesis proposal to a thesis committee of a minimum of four faculty members, complete the dissertation reporting original research, present the dissertation at a one-hour seminar, and pass an oral dissertation defense meeting conducted by the thesis committee.